Community groups call on City Council to reject Seattle police-union contract

 If the City Council ratifies the deal during a vote scheduled for Tuesday, Robart will review it to determine if any of its provisions violate the consent decree.

+Prentice said the mayor insisted on a contract that advances reform, protects public safety and pays fair wages to officers.
+Included are body-worn cameras; unfettered oversight authority by a civilian inspector general; the ability of the police chief to transfer or suspend officers; ensuring that fired officers are not reinstated on a technicality; and providing pay increases to officers who have not seen a raise since 2014, he said.

+“A rejection of the Tentative Agreement would jeopardize public safety, deal a setback to reform, and return Seattle to the status quo, which is why many community members, labor leaders, and businesses across the City strongly support this Tentative Agreement,” Prentice said.

-Some of the groups who announced Thursday’s action had signed a letter in December 2010, authored by the American Civil Liberties Union of Washington and joined by 34 civil-rights and community organizations, asking the Department of Justice (DOJ) for a formal investigation into the police department.
+Some of the groups who announced Thursday’s action had signed a letter in December 2010, authored by the ACLU of Washington and joined by 34 civil-rights and community organizations, asking the Department of Justice (DOJ) for a formal investigation into the police department.

-For its approval, seven of nine council members must vote in favor of the contract, which contains wage increases for more than 1,300 officers and sergeants retroactive to 2015.
-The City Council cannot amend the agreement.

 The Community Police Commission, a creation of the consent decree, maintains that the tentative contract weakens the Police department’s ability to discipline and fire officers.
+It unanimously voted last month to urge the council to reject the deal.

+The commission has suggested that officers be paid deserved wage hikes, but that talks on reforms be reopened, a position echoed by speakers at Thursday’s news conference.

 Durkan and Police Chief Carmen Best have called the tentative contract reached in August crucial to retaining and recruiting officers.

-The guild overwhelmingly approved it in September.
+The guild overwhelmingly approved the proposed contract in September.

 The opinions expressed in reader comments are those of the author only, and do not reflect the opinions of The Seattle Times.